 I decided to keep my off-campus apartment for sophomore year.
-It wasn’t great but, (a) I didn’t have a roommate, (b) it was off-campus, and (c) I didn’t have a roommate.
+It was not great but, (a) I did not have a roommate, (b) it was off-campus, and (c) I did not have a roommate.
 I felt a step closer to adulthood.
 Unlike being on campus, there were plenty of stores and restaurants I could walk to.
 In school, freshman jitters were gone.
-I was used to college work and did well freshman year.
+I was used to college work and did well.
 I had plenty of friends.

 “What are you doing here?”

 “I am visiting a couple of colleges.
 I asked Mom not to tell you because I wanted to surprise you.”